-*To participate, members must have not previously owned a home.
-Upon completion of the program, eligible members may lock in today's interest rate for 90 days.
-A contract must be presented within 60 days and closed by day 90.
-The loan options are the 5/5 ARM, 10/5 ARM, and 30 Year Fixed.
-Maximum loan amount is $355,000.
+To participate, members must have not previously owned a home.
+Upon completion of the program, eligible members may lock in today's interest rate for 45 days.
+The loan options are the 5/5 ARM, and 30 Year Fixed.
+Maximum loan amount is $450,000.
 Gifts will only be allowed if applied to the down payment to reduce the loan amount.
 Cash back includes origination fee and appraisal fee not to exceed $1,000.

 Pay by Electronic Transfer

-The Langley Payment Center is moving to Online and Mobile Banking!
+The Langley Payment Center has moved to Online and Mobile Banking!